 We recommend "The Concealed Carry Institute" because they are "Virginia's First Online Firearms Safety Class" and they meet all of the state requirements for in state & out of state residents

 The Institute's Online Safety Class offers "A fact-filled Firearms Safety Class that qualifies you for a Virginia Concealed Handgun Permit.
 Unlike any other class, this one is taught in one session over the Internet.
-Also, unlike other classes that can cost hundreds of dollars, the cost of this class is only $39.99.
+Also, unlike other classes that can cost hundreds of dollars.
 It is now possible to learn firearms safety from the comfort of your home or office in just over an hour."